ezeoleaf/awesome-golang-repositories/README.md

 [machine-learning-classification](https://github.com/andygeiss/machine-learning-classification): This repository provides a Golang implementation from scratch to solve a classification problem using the K-Nearest Neighbour algorithm.
 [leaps](https://github.com/Jeffail/leaps): A pair programming service using operational transforms
 [colossus](https://github.com/lucperkins/colossus): Colossus — An example microservice architecture for Kubernetes using Bazel, Go, Java, Docker, Kubernetes, Minikube, Gazelle, gRPC, Prometheus, Grafana, and more
 [ZenQ](https://github.com/alphadose/ZenQ): A thread-safe queue faster and more resource efficient than golang's native channels
+[tinygo-webgl-fundamentals-lesson-3](https://github.com/justinclift/tinygo-webgl-fundamentals-lesson-3): The lessons code from WebGL Fundamentals Lesson 3, ported to TinyGo